draxil/i3-scratch-list/README.md

  cp i3-scratch-list /somewhere/in/your/path
 ```

+Better packaging will come if anyone cares to pester for it.

 # my rofi / dmenu formula for finding a window in your scratch

 So the simple way is the window title only: